MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 **Azure DevOps Services**

-If you use public projects, Azure Pipelines is free.
-For more information, see [What is a public project?](../../organizations/projects/about-projects.md)
+If you use public projects, Azure Pipelines is free, but you will need to request the free grant of parallel jobs.
+For more information, see [What is a public project?](../../organizations/projects/about-projects.md).you can request this grant by submitting a [request](https://aka.ms/azpipelines-parallelism-request).
+Existing organizations and projects are not affected.

 If you use private projects, you can run up to 1,800 minutes (30 hours) of pipeline jobs for free every month.

 For more information, see [Pricing based on parallel jobs](../licensing/concurrent-jobs.md)